 Water Quality Report

+The Environmental Protection Agency (EPA) requires monitoring of over 80 drinking water contaminants.
+Those contaminants listed in the tables above are the only contaminants detected in your drinking water.
+Our water system had no violations.
 Wellington Water Utilities routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2019.
-Data obtained before January 1, 2019, and presented in this report are from the most recent testing done in accordance with the laws, rules and regulations.
+Except where otherwise indicated, this report is based on the results of our monitoring for the period of January 1 to December 31, 2022.
+Data presented in this report prior to January 2022 was obtained from the most recent testing in accordance with laws, rules, and regulations.

 Glossary of Terms

 - ND:Means not detected and indicates that the substance was not found by laboratory analysis.

-- Parts Per Billion (ppb) or Micrograms per liter (µg/l): One part by weight of analyte to one billion parts by weight of the water sample.
+Parts Per Billion (ppb) or Micrograms per liter (µg/l): One part by weight of analyte to one billion parts by weight of the water sample.

-- Parts Per Million (ppm) or Milligrams per liter (mg/l): One part by weight of analyte to one million parts by weight of the water sample.
+Parts Per Million (ppm) or Milligrams per liter (mg/l): One part by weight of analyte to one million parts by weight of the water sample.

-- Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water.
+Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water.